Long tail: Effects of online access

-In his Wired article, Chris Anderson cites earlier research by Erik Brynjolfsson, Yu (Jeffrey) Hu, and Michael D. Smith, who first used a log-linear curve on an XY graph to describe the relationship between Amazon.com sales and sales ranking.
-They found that a large proportion of Amazon.com's book sales come from obscure books that were not available in brick-and-mortar stores.
+Erik Brynjolfsson, Yu (Jeffrey) Hu, and Michael D. Smith found that a large proportion of Amazon.com's book sales come from obscure books that were not available in brick-and-mortar stores.
 They then quantified the potential value of the long tail to consumers.
 In an article published in 2003, these authors showed that, while most of the discussion about the value of the Internet to consumers has revolved around lower prices, consumer benefit (a.k.a. consumer surplus) from access to increased product variety in online book stores is ten times larger than their benefit from access to lower prices online.
-Thus, the primary value of the internet to consumers comes from releasing new sources of value by providing access to products in the long tail.

 The longer tail over time

-A study by Erik Brynjolfsson, Yu (Jeffrey) Hu, and Michael D. Smith finds that the long tail has grown longer over time, with niche books accounting for a larger share of total sales.
+A subsequent study by Erik Brynjolfsson, Yu (Jeffrey) Hu, and Michael D. Smith found that the long tail has grown longer over time, with niche books accounting for a larger share of total sales.
 Their analyses suggested that by 2008, niche books accounted for 36.7% of Amazon's sales while the consumer surplus generated by niche books has increased at least fivefold from 2000 to 2008.
 In addition, their new methodology finds that, while the widely used power laws are a good first approximation for the rank-sales relationship, the slope may not be constant for all book ranks, with the slope becoming progressively steeper for more obscure books.

 In support of their findings, Wenqi Zhou and Wenjing Duan not only find a longer tail but also a fatter tail by an in-depth analysis on consumer software downloading pattern in their paper "Online user reviews, product variety, and the long tail".
 The demand for all products decreases, but the decrease for the hits is more pronounced, indicating the demand shifting from the hits to the niches over time.
 In addition, they also observe a superstar effect in the presence of the long tail.
 A small number of very popular products still dominates the demand.